markthree/nitro-public-module/README.md

     contentType: "text/html", // If not set, it will be inferred from the extname of the file
     withPublicDir: true, // Default to true, help you process the path };
-});
+}, {
+  skipDev: false, // Default to true, skip in development environment });
 ```